 No one wants to think of their baby in distress.
 However, it is imperative to be well versed in the possible problems that can arise during labor, both for your own health and to make sure your child’s health is safeguarded.
 If something does happen, being well-informed can be the difference between receiving the compensation you may be owed, and receiving nothing.
+Don’t hesitate to contact a Louisville birth injury lawyer if you think you may have a medical malpractice claim.

 Fetal distress specifically refers to oxygen deprivation, most often during labor, though it can occur toward the end of pregnancy at well.
 The occurrence rate is hard to pin down.
 Estimates range from 1 in 25 to 1 in 100; whatever the rate is, however, it is common enough to be a concern in most deliveries.